 As we settle into working from home, social distancing, and wearing masks while walking the dog, to say everything has been a little stressful would be an understatement.
-And that’s not even taking into account our typical life stressers –
+And that’s not even taking into account our typical life stressers – specifically financial debt.

 Even before the COVID-19 pandemic, you were not alone if debt caused you stress.
 Millions of Americans suffer from anxiety and depression because they have difficulty paying their financial obligations.